carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 ======================

 **Warning: This tutorial is currently being updated to account for ORC API changes.
-Only Chapter 1 is up-to-date.**
+Only Chapters 1 and 2 are up-to-date.**

-**Example code from Chapters 2 to 4 will compile and run, but has not been updated**
+**Example code from Chapters 3 to 5 will compile and run, but has not been updated**

 Welcome to Chapter 1 of the "Building an ORC-based JIT in LLVM" tutorial.
 This